 Laparoscopic incisional hernia repair offers a reliable solution for this challenging complication of prior surgery, providing strong reinforcement while avoiding the additional trauma of a large reoperation through compromised tissue.

-This minimally invasive procedure corrects a weakness in the groin area that allows abdominal tissue to protrude, eliminating pain and preventing potential complications of inguinal hernias.
+This minimally invasive surgical procedure corrects a weakness in the groin area that allows abdominal tissue to protrude, eliminating pain and preventing potential complications of inguinal hernias.

-What happens during surgery?
+What happens during laparoscopic inguinal hernia surgery?

 Using three small incisions (typically 0.5-1 cm each), your surgeon inserts a camera and specialized instruments to access the inguinal region.
 The hernia sac is carefully identified and reduced back into the abdominal cavity, and a lightweight mesh is precisely positioned and secured to reinforce the weakened area.
 The entire procedure typically takes 45-90 minutes under general anesthesia.